liamhardy742/cse15l-lab-reports/Week 4 Lab Report.md

   Then I pressed `<right-arrow>` 12 times, pressed `<backspace>` and typed "2".
   Then I pressed `<control>` + "x", typed "y", and then pressed `<enter>`.

+  Pressing `<tab>` the first time autocompleted "nano L" to "nano ListExamples", and the second `<tab>` autocompleted "nano ListExamples.j" into "nano ListExamples.java", which was then run by the next `<enter>`.
   Pressing `<control>` + `<shift>` + "-" brought up a search bar to move to a given line, which I gave input as 43.
 Then pressing `<right-arrow>` 12 times brought me to the bug, where I could change the 1 to a 2 to fix the bug.
   ![Image](LapReportFourScreenshots/(4)EditFilesToFixBug.png)